-The data relates purely to in payment annuities, and includes annuitants, disabled retirees and surviving beneficiaries of deceased retirees and was collected in two batches.
+The data relates purely to in payment annuities, and includes annuitants, disabled retirees and surviving beneficiaries of deceased retirees and was collected over three studies.
 The first batch of data was collected by Mercer during September 2014 for a study period spanning 2008-2011.
 An update to the data was performed during 2017 to cover the 2012-2016 period.
 A few sponsors who provided data during the 2008-2011 period did not provide updates in 2017.
-Similarly, a small number of plans (5) provided data in the update which had not previously contributed.
+In addition, a small number of plans (5) provided data in the update which had not previously contributed.
+A further update was performed during 2020 to include experience in 2017-2018, for which 2 plans did not provide any new data.

 For each plan that participated, valuation census data was collected for each plan year end covering the experience period (including the plan year ends at the start and end of the experience period).
-For the vast majority of plans, their year end coincided with calendar year ends so were perfectly aligned with the experience period.
+For most plans, their year-end coincided with calendar year ends so were perfectly aligned with the experience period.